lisushka/terraform-provider-okta/docs/resources/group.md

 ### Optional

 - `custom_profile_attributes` (String) JSON formatted custom attributes for a group.
 It must be JSON due to various types Okta allows.
+- `custom_profile_attributes_to_ignore` - (Optional) List of custom_profile_attribute keys that should be excluded from being managed by Terraform.
+This is useful in situations where specific custom fields may contain sensitive information and should be managed outside of Terraform.
 - `description` (String) The description of the Okta Group.
 - `skip_users` (Boolean, Deprecated) Ignore users sync.
 This is a temporary solution until 'users' field is supported in all the app-like resources